Post job

 Volunteer job in Louisburg, NC

 For over 35 years, Youth Villages has transformed the lives of children and families nationwide through innovative, research-based programs focused on preserving and restoring families.
 As a national leader in children's mental and behavioral health, we serve more than 47,000 youth, young people, and their families annually across 29 states and Washington, D.C.
 Our proven treatment models drive long-term success in child welfare, juvenile justice, and mental health systems.
 At Youth Villages, we do what works - partnering with others to expand our impact and advocate for meaningful, lasting change.
 We're seeking purpose-driven individuals who are passionate about making a difference.
 With a dedicated team of more than 5,000 staff, Youth Villages is committed to investing in and supporting our employees by offering opportunities to build a fulfilling career through professional growth, personal development, and a mission that matters- helping children and families live successfully.
-For more information, please visit ********************* Program Overview: The High Fidelity Wraparound (HFW) model is an evidence-based, team-driven care management approach designed to support youth and families with complex behavioral and health needs.
+For more information, please visit ********************* **Only considering candidates that live in the Nash County area including Louisburg and Franklinton.** Program Overview: The High Fidelity Wraparound (HFW) model is an evidence-based, team-driven care management approach designed to support youth and families with complex behavioral and health needs.
 Serving youth ages 3 to 17, HFW provides coordinated, strengths-based support that empowers families to achieve long-term stability, resilience, and success in their homes and communities.
-Rooted in the principles of "Family Voice, Family Choice," this program ensures that services are youth-guided and family-driven.
+Rooted in the principles of “Family Voice, Family Choice,” this program ensures that services are youth-guided and family-driven.
 Youth and families collaborate with providers and natural supports to form a personalized team.
 Together, they develop and monitor a plan of care tailored to the family's unique needs and goals.
 Goals can include building coping and problem-solving skills, creating safety plans, strengthening family relationships, improving school engagement, and enhancing formal and natural support networks.
-Essential Duties and Responsibilities: The High Fidelity Wraparound Facilitator: * Carries small caseload of 10 to 12 families * Facilitates High Fidelity Wraparound services including utilizing a strengths-based approach to safety planning, development of family team and family support systems, and wraparound planning for the purpose of maintaining children in their homes, schools, and communities * Prepares Wraparound Plan with families and agency partners with measurable outcomes * Provides on-call crisis support to the youth and family (schedules vary by location) * Attends 3 weekly meetings (individual, team, and clinical consultation) for professional development to help enhance clinical skills * Completes accurate and timely documentation in an electronic medical record system (EMR) * Performs other duties as assigned Additional Information: * Schedule is flexible and non-traditional as it is based around the availability of youth and families served. * Applicants must possess a current, valid driver's license, an automobile for work purposes, and proof of auto insurance. * Community-based staff will be reimbursed for applicable mileage.
-Salary: $58,000-$63,000 per year based on education and clinical license Qualifications: Bachelor's Degree Applicant Qualifications: * Must possess degree at time of application. * Degree must be in a clinical field of study. * Must have two years of full-time clinical experience (4,000 hours) with designated population.
-Master's Degree Applicant Qualifications: * Must possess degree at time of application. * Degree must be in a clinical field of study. * Must have one year of full-time clinical experience (2,000 hours) with designated population.
-Clinical Licensed Applicant Qualifications: * Must hold one of the following licenses in the state of North Carolina: LCMHC-A, LMFT-A, LCSW-A, or LCAS-A. * Strong organizational skills and attention to detail * Excellent written, verbal, and oral skills * Ability to manage multiple priorities simultaneously * Basic computer knowledge * Ability to maintain a flexible schedule Youth Villages Benefits * Medical, Dental, Prescription Drug Coverage and Vision * 401(k) * Time off: * 2 week paid vacation (full-time) / 1 week paid vacation (part-time) * 12 paid sick days per year * 11 paid holidays * Paid Parental Leave * Mileage & Cell Phone Reimbursement (when applicable) * Tuition reimbursement and licensure supervision * Growth & development through continuous training * Clinical and administrative advancement opportunities * Benefits are excluded for variable status employees.
+Essential Duties and Responsibilities: The High Fidelity Wraparound Facilitator: Carries small caseload of 10 to 12 families Facilitates High Fidelity Wraparound services including utilizing a strengths-based approach to safety planning, development of family team and family support systems, and wraparound planning for the purpose of maintaining children in their homes, schools, and communities Prepares Wraparound Plan with families and agency partners with measurable outcomes Provides on-call crisis support to the youth and family (schedules vary by location) Attends 3 weekly meetings (individual, team, and clinical consultation) for professional development to help enhance clinical skills Completes accurate and timely documentation in an electronic medical record system (EMR) Performs other duties as assigned Additional Information: Schedule is flexible and non-traditional as it is based around the availability of youth and families served.
+Applicants must possess a current, valid driver's license, an automobile for work purposes, and proof of auto insurance.
+Community-based staff will be reimbursed for applicable mileage.
+Salary: $58,000-$63,000 per year based on education and clinical license Qualifications: Bachelor's Degree Applicant Qualifications: Must possess degree at time of application.
+Degree must be in a clinical field of study.
+Must have two years of full-time clinical experience (4,000 hours) with designated population.
+Master's Degree Applicant Qualifications: Must possess degree at time of application.
+Degree must be in a clinical field of study.
+Must have one year of full-time clinical experience (2,000 hours) with designated population.
+Clinical Licensed Applicant Qualifications: Must hold one of the following licenses in the state of North Carolina: LCMHC-A, LMFT-A, LCSW-A, or LCAS-A. Strong organizational skills and attention to detail Excellent written, verbal, and oral skills Ability to manage multiple priorities simultaneously Basic computer knowledge Ability to maintain a flexible schedule Youth Villages Benefits Medical, Dental, Prescription Drug Coverage and Vision 401(k) Time off: 2 week paid vacation (full-time) / 1 week paid vacation (part-time) 12 paid sick days per year 11 paid holidays Paid Parental Leave Mileage & Cell Phone Reimbursement (when applicable) Tuition reimbursement and licensure supervision Growth & development through continuous training Clinical and administrative advancement opportunities *Benefits are excluded for variable status employees.
 Youth Villages is an equal opportunity employer and provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.
 Youth Villages is committed to not only advancing diversity, equity, and inclusion in the workplace but also in our work with children and young adults.
 We know that children, families and young people of color can face inequity in child welfare and justice systems, and we train our employees to build the skills they need to work with the communities that we serve, as well as, other employees from different cultures and backgrounds.
 Youth Villages is opposed to racism in any of its forms and is committed to inclusion, equity, and diversity.
 We believe that respect for each other is crucial in the work that we do each day.

-$58k-63k yearly Auto-Apply 1d ago
+$58k-63k yearly Auto-Apply 3d ago

 • Repairs Assistant